aeslaughter/moose/docs/content/utilities/moosedown/core.md

 - C
 !devel-end!

-A list will continue to add items until a line (at the current indent level for nested items) starts with any character except the dash (`-`).

 To create a new list immediately following another list, the two lists must be separated by two empty lines.